 Organic: Where Choices Matter Most

-As we prepare to celebrate Organic September with the Soil Association, we have highlighted four key areas in which the benefits of choosing organic are most evident, and consequently, where your choices matter most.
+We have highlighted four key areas in which the benefits of choosing organic are the most evident, and therefore, where your choices matter most.

 Research also shows that organic milk is higher in nutritional value with up to 50% more beneficial omega 3 fatty acids.